 8. COSTS FOR ADDITIONAL SERVICES

-If Customer’s Instructions lead to a change from or increase of the agreed Services or in the case of Accredible’s compliance with its obligations pursuant to Sec.
-6, 4.10 or 4.13 to assist Customer with Customer’s own statutory obligations, Accredible is entitled to charge reasonable fees for such tasks which are based on the prices agreed for rendering the Services and/or notified to Customer in advance.
+Customer’s Instructions result in a change to, or increase of, the Services, or require Accredible to undertake additional efforts to comply with its obligations under Sections 4.10, 4.13, or 6 in order to assist Customer in meeting Customer’s own statutory obligations, Accredible shall be entitled to charge reasonable fees for such additional services.
+Any such fees shall be based on the pricing agreed for the Services or, where applicable, on pricing notified to Customer in advance.

-The duration of this Accredible DPA coincides with the duration of the Cloud Services Agreement.
-It commences and terminates with the provision of the Services under the Cloud Services Agreement, unless otherwise stipulated in the provisions of this Accredible DPA.
+The duration of this Accredible DPA coincides with the duration of the Ordering Document.
+It commences and terminates with the provision of the Services under the Ordering Document, unless otherwise stipulated in the provisions of this Accredible DPA.
+This Accredible DPA shall automatically terminate upon termination or expiration of the Ordering Document, except to the extent any provisions are intended to survive such termination.

 10. MODIFICATIONS